-No people or nation has had greater influence on western civilization than the Ancient Greeks.
-Nor have many cultures left behind such beautiful and atmospheric remains.
-On this eight-day trip we visit many of the key archaeological sites, as we trace their extraordinary development – from the heroic age of the Mycenaeans, to the great flowering of democracy, philosophy and the arts in Athens.
-Corinth, Epidauros, Olympia and Delphi are also on the itinerary.
-As we move between temples, sanctuaries, theatres and museums, a sense of extraordinary artistic and intellectual vigour emerges – as well as an appreciation of the austere and magnificent landscapes that nurtured them.
+No people or nation has had a greater influence on western civilization than the Ancient Greeks, nor have many cultures left behind such beautiful and atmospheric remains.
+In the company of Professor Tony Spawforth, author of The Complete Greek Temples, we visit many of the key archaeological sites, and trace the region’s extraordinary development – from the heroic age of the Mycenaeans to the flowering of democracy, philosophy and the arts in Athens.
+As we move between temples, sanctuaries, theatres and museums, a sense of artistic and intellectual vigour emerges, as well as an appreciation of the austere and magnificent landscapes that nurtured it.

-We rendezvous at a central location in Athens at 3pm and set off by coach to the little harbour town of Nafplio, one of the prettiest in mainland Greece.
-Our first lecture is followed by a group dinner.
+We meet at our hotel in Athens at 3pm, before driving by coach to the little harbour town of Nafplio – one of the prettiest in the Peloponnese.
+Our first lecture is followed by dinner together.

-By coach to Corinth, to see the earliest standing Doric temple on the mainland, and evidence of Greece’s first large-scale pottery industry.
+By coach to Corinth, whose control of trade across the Isthmus of Corinth made it one of the richest cities of antiquity.
+Here we see the earliest standing Doric temple on the mainland, as well as evidence of Greece’s first large-scale pottery industry.
 Then on to Epidauros, home to the best-preserved of all Greek theatres.
 Return to Nafplio.

-We spend the morning at Mycenae, centrepiece of the Bronze Age civilisation, and reputedly Agamemnon’s capital.
-After a tour of the citadel, museum and Treasury of Atreus, we drive across the mountainous heartland of the Peloponnese to Olympia.
-Dinner together.
+We spend the day at Mycenae, centrepiece of the Bronze Age civilisation of the Argolid.
+After a tour of the citadel and tomb of Agamemnon, we drive across the mountainous heartland of the Peloponnese to Olympia.
+Group dinner.

-The morning at Olympia – home of the main sanctuary of Zeus and the setting for the pan-Hellenic games.
+The morning at Olympia, home of the main sanctuary of Zeus, and the setting of the pan-Hellenic games.
 We visit the athletics stadium, the workshop of Phidias and the temples of Hera and Zeus.
 Transfer to Delphi.

-Delphi is the most spectacular of all ancient Greek sites.
-We visit the Sanctuary of Apollo, the Marmaria, and the museum, which evokes the extraordinary opulence of the Sanctuary in its heyday.
+Set on a high mountain terrace, beneath the peak of Parnassos, Delphi is a spectacular site.
+We visit the Sanctuary of Apollo and the museum, which evokes the extraordinary opulence of its heyday.
 Continue to Athens for an evening lecture.

 Our trip finishes at the hotel after breakfast.